bsdero/kanekfs/README.md

 Code for this does exist already

 #### 2.6     EIO (IO library for read/write extents/blocks into block devices and files.)
-An extent is a group of contiguous blocks, and it needs the starting block address and the number of blocks.
+An extent is a group of contiguous blocks.
+In order to get access to an extent we need starting block address and the number of blocks.
+The starting block address and the number of blocks, together are called an "extent descriptor".

+"User Extents" are extents with user data.
+An "extent index" is a contiguous array of extents descriptors.
-By default the block size is 8KBytes, and 16KBytes length per block is also selectable.
-This library also should allow to write:
+A "blocks bitmap" is a bitmap which helps to know which blocks in the device are in use or free.
+By default the block size is 8KBytes, although 16, 32 or 64 KBytes length per block is also selectable.
-1. A bitmap for keep track of block and extents reserved and released, automatically.
-The bitmap may be created in memory, or created in another block device.
-Also it can be omitted.
-2. Reserved blocks or extents, which wont be touched by the library.
-3. Create an extent disk format in a file or block device, in a similar fashion to a filesystem.
-This extent disk format will have a bitmap for mark the used blocks in the device.
-4. Provide representation of extents and bitmaps data structures in both memory and disk, for keep track of the information easily.
+An "Extents storage descriptor" describes:
+- Block size
+- Extent index start block address and number of blocks
+- Block bitmap start block address and number of blocks
+- User extents start block address and number of blocks

+The extents disk format help to store extents in a better organized way in block storage.
+It includes the items:
+- Extents storage descriptor (optional, also can be stored elsewhere).
+  If stored, it should be stored in the block 0.
+- Extents index (optional, can be stored elsewhere).
+If stored should start at block 1
+- Block bitmap (optional, can be stored elsewhere).
+If stored, should be in the last block of the device/file.
+- User extents block address

+All of these, is called "extents storage".

+The bitmap is stored at the end of the device, in the last blocks.
+The next interfaces will be provided.

+- Create extent storage on file or device.
+- Open an existing extent storage file or device.
+- Reserve extents
+- Read extents
+- Write extents
+- Free extents
+- Close extents

 Some of the interfaces: